ONSdigital/dp-elasticsearch/README.md

 dp-elasticsearch
 ================

 Elastic search client with healthcheck.
-It wraps a dp-rchttp client to make requests against elasticsearch service.
+It wraps a dp-net/http client to make requests against elasticsearch service.

 ### health package